Bend Word to Your Will

 Article contributed byClive Huggan Zip 1 mb Zip 836 kb

-Clive is part-way through the long task of updating "Bend Word" to Word 2011 (it covers only Word 2004 and earlier).
-However, the underlying capabilities of Word 2008 and 2011 remain almost the same as in Word 2004, despite the many interface differences.
-It isn't difficult to infer the equivalent processes in the newer versions -- if, depending on the subject, there is any difference at all.
+If you're a serious user of Word, or aspire to be, don't be concerned about the lack of a "Bend Word" edition for the latest version.
+Although the user interface changed in many respects when Word 2011 appeared, the underlying capabilities of that version (and Word 2008) , especially for intensive users, remained almost the same as in Word 2004.
+You'll see that it isn't difficult to infer the equivalent processes in the newer versions -- if, depending on the subject, there is any difference at all.

 Clive's emphasis is on configuring Word to make it suit your unique needs, but without making the documents themselves very complex.
 By clicking here onTable of Contents, you can see what's in the document before you decide whether to download it.
 For the most part it's structured like a dictionary with self-contained articles, so even though it's about 200 pages long, it isn't difficult to find information just as with a dictionary!